 Are There Any Side Effects to Drinking Spearmint Tea?

 Yes, there are some side effects to drinking spearmint tea.
-These may include sleepiness, relaxed breathing, and lowered testosterone levels.
+These may include sleepiness, relaxed breathing, lowered testosterone levels, and potential impacts on mental health, such as mood and stress levels, due to its hormonal effects.

-Mint tea combined with sedatives compounds the effects and may cause breathing problems [14].
+According to reports by Medline Plus, Mint tea combined with sedatives compounds the effects and can cause breathing problems [14].

 FAQs